modular/modular/KGEN/docs/public/programming-manual.md

 declaration.

-‘`struct`’ declarations in Mojo are similar in many ways to classes: they support methods, fields, operator overloading, decorators for meta programming (TODO), etc. On the other hand, where classes are extremely dynamic with dynamic dispatch, dynamic method swizzling, and dynamically bound instance properties, structs are static, bound at compile time, and are stored inlined into their container instead of being implicitly indirect and reference counted.
-Following Mojo’s general approach, we aren’t saying that static is better than dynamic: we’re saying that they are both important tools and that one should be able to use the right tool for a job.
+‘`struct`’ declarations in Mojo are similar in many ways to classes: they support methods, fields, operator overloading, decorators for meta programming, etc. On the other hand, where classes are extremely dynamic with dynamic dispatch, dynamic method swizzling, and dynamically bound instance properties, structs are static, bound at compile time, and are stored inlined into their container instead of being implicitly indirect and reference counted.
 This approach has precedent in other languages, e.g. Swift, C# and others.

 Here’s a simple definition of a struct: